imsamroy/Number-Guessing-Game/README.md

 - Go to the releases page (https://github.com/imsamroy/Number-Guessing-Game/releases)

-- Download the **"Windows-Number-Guessing-Game.zip"** file and extract it as a folder.
+- Download the **"Windows-Number-Guessing-Game.exe"** file

-- Then inside the extracted folder, run the **"Windows-Number-Guessing-Game.exe"** file.
+- Then simply run the exe file.

 **NOTE: If you get a message like: "Windows Protected your PC" then ignore it and click "More info" then click the Run anyway option (Any exe not recognised by the Microsoft database gets that message even if it is not suspicious, you can search about it online if you want to)**